microsoft/FluidFramework/docs/content/docs/advanced/tob.md

 the clients will ignore both the summary op itself and the acknowledgement, since connected clients already receive all ops and are thus already consistent.

-Summary ops summarize the state of distributed data structures, so Data Objects (which are a collection of distributed data structures) don't need to do anything to participate in summarization; it happens automatically, and all Data Objects' data structures will be summarized.
+Summary ops summarize the state of distributed data structures, so Fluid objects (which are a collection of distributed data structures) don't need to do anything to participate in summarization; it happens automatically, and all Fluid objects' data structures will be summarized.

 <!-- AUTO-GENERATED-CONTENT:START (INCLUDE:path=_includes/links.md) -->
 <!-- Links -->

 <!-- Packages -->

 [Aqueduct]: {{< relref "/apis/aqueduct.md" >}}
 [undo-redo]: {{< relref "/apis/undo-redo.md" >}}

 <!-- Classes and interfaces -->

 [ContainerRuntimeFactoryWithDefaultDataStore]: {{< relref "/apis/aqueduct/containerruntimefactorywithdefaultdatastore.md" >}}
 [DataObject]: {{< relref "/apis/aqueduct/dataobject.md" >}}
 [DataObjectFactory]: {{< relref "/apis/aqueduct/dataobjectfactory.md" >}}